 - If you purchase any disposable vaporizer cartridge—either THC, nicotine, or CBD—and it’s filled with the wrong additive or contaminant, at the wrong amount, using it carries the risk of immediately injuring your lungs.

 - More broadly, the American Medical Association said Sept.
-9 to stop vaping any electronic drug-delivery device.
+9 to stop using any electronic drug-delivery system.
+They’re not federally regulated for purity.
 Many states are banning flavorings in legal e-cigarettes.

 What is the suspected diagnosis?